Understanding the Picture of Normal EKG: Key Components Explained

 • Detailed Insights: Converts complex data into actionable information.

-Advantages for Healthcare Professionals
+Advantages for Clinicians

 • Increased Efficiency: Allows for quicker decision-making in patient care.